Of course, here in the United States, we have 94 million not working, and they are all eating.

 Separation of powers.

-And they'll probably say that if we win the White House and have the House in the Senate, we'll probably get another reason why we can't win.
+And they'll probably say if we win the White House and have the House in the Senate, we'll probably get another reason why we can't win.

 We don't have the media.

-We don't have the media rush, and we got everything.
+We don't have the media rush.

-We're given it our best rush, you can count on us.
+You can count on us.

 Anyway, the Democrats in the state of Washington were using ever-increasing tuition to pay for a whole bunch of other social programs.

-There's a senator, Andy Hill, who said that it amounted to a Hidden tax increase on the middle class, this rising tuition, exactly what it was, because nobody has the money for it anymore.
+There's a senator, Andy Hill, who said that it amounted to a hidden tax increase on the middle class, this rising tuition, exactly what it was, because nobody has the money for it anymore.

 Even at state-run schools, the odds are most people are going to have to get a loan.